 Formerly a modern dance performer and arts administrator, Karen Graubart was born and raised in New York City, and attended Hunter College High School and Barnard College before receiving a Ph.D. in Economics from the University of Massachusetts at Amherst.

-Currently an Associate Professor of History, Concurrent Associate Professor of Romance Literatures and Languages and Gender Studies, and Affiliated Faculty in Africana Studies, Dr. Graubart teaches courses on colonial Latin America; Latin American forms of slavery; gender and colonization; law and empire; and the history of race and ethnicity in Latin America.
+Currently a Professor of History, Concurrent Professor of Romance Literatures and Languages and Gender Studies, and Affiliated Faculty in Africana Studies, Dr. Graubart teaches courses on colonial Latin America; Indigenous histories (and the field of ethnohistory); Latin American forms of slavery; gender and colonization; law and empire; and the longer history of race and ethnicity in Latin America.
 She is also a faculty fellow of the Kellogg Institute for International Studies.
 In 2019-2020 she served as the first internal Scholar-in-Residence of the Gender Studies Program at the University of Notre Dame.
+She has been named a Fellow of the Institute for Advanced Study (Princeton, NJ) and was in residence there in Fall 2021.

 Her work has received support from the National Endowment for the Humanities (2004, 2008, 2009, 2013, 2017); The American Council of Learned Societies (2009); the American Historical Association (2002); The John Carter Brown Library (1997, 2009); the American Association of University Women (1996); and Fulbright (1995).